analysis

 As Ms Inman Grant flies to America’s west coast, Prime Minister Anthony Albanese will head east to the UN General Assembly with Communications Minister Anika Wells.

-The duo will discuss their world-first social media reform with other world leaders, many of who are looking to see how the ban is rolled out and if it can be emulated.
+The duo will discuss their world-first social media reform with other leaders, many of who are looking to see how the ban is rolled out and if it can be emulated.

 Along with New Zealand and France, the EU Commission President Ursula von der Leyen last week announced she would be a close observer.